-To do it properly I should have measured the Spectral Power Distribution of the illuminant and the reflectance of the patches with a spectrophotometer around the time that the capture was taken (didn’t have one, ColorMunki Photo on the way).
+To do it properly I should have measured the Spectral Power Distribution of the illuminant and the reflectance of the patches with a spectrophotometer around the time that the capture was taken (didn’t have one, X-Rite ColorMunki Photo/i1 Studio on the way, see post scriptum).
 Using published reference SPDs and reflectances pollute the data and contribute to degrade the results – but you get the idea.

 Correcting Matrix ‘Errors’: Profiles

 Note however that the compromise matrix is just that, a compromise, and even if the procedure had been perfect it could result in relatively large errors.
 For better overall color rendering performance the preferred method is to correct such errors through optional nonlinear color profile adjustments that are typically introduced while in via ProPhoto RGB HSV lookup tables.
 The tables and application methods are usually referred to as camera ‘profiles’ (ICC and DCP for instance), a subject beyond the scope of this article.

 Calculating Sensitivity Metamerism Index (SMI)

 While the data is out we can calculate the Sensitivity Metamerism Index, which for us is equal to 100 minus 5.5 times the average (not ) of just the 18 color patches.
 The shown values (misnamed CRI above) are not necessarily maximized for the given setup because the matrix finding routine is built upon minimizing .
 Still my D610 with its 24-120mm/4 around D50 shows SMIs of 80 in the first case and 83 in the second.
 They jump to 82 and 86 respectively if the routine is setup to minimize instead.
 Not bad, although I know some people do not give much credence to this metric – and I can understand why.

 Step 2: Matrix to Output Color Space